 When – well, this we had trouble deciding and so after a few wee drinkies, we grabbed the calendar, closed our eyes, opened a random month and pointed.
 22nd July 2010 – sorted!

 Who – we umed and ahed about how many people to invite and so we decided that because this would be the smaller ceremony, we wanted our closest friends only.

 The preparations began – excited!

 First, we called my Dad – a little bit of a traditionalist, he of course wanted me to have what he calls a proper wedding so that he could walk me down the aisle.
-I told him that when we have the 2nd handfasting, he can still walk me to Simon.
+A hippy handfasting he said, what the heck is that?
+I told him all aout it and then said that when we have the 2nd handfasting, he can still walk me to Simon.
 He was appeased.
 Time for him to talk to Sy (luckily they got on)…..
 Sy hands the phone back to me only for my Dad to tell me that Sy had told him that I had tricked him into it all by getting him drunk.
 Then said good girl!
 Gits, the pair of them 🙂

 Next, we started the ball rolling telling and inviting our friends.
 Some of them were just as excited as we were!

 One very special invite had to be made – Ben.
 Sy’s best friend.
 We wanted to ask him to do us the honour of hosting the ceremony for us and essentially be our priest.
 He agreed and I could not think of a better person.
 He was wonderful.

 We then started to look at where we could stay.
 It was quite a distance to go and so we thought that we would make a holiday out of it.
 We looked at some apartments and got some prices together.
 We ended up renting a whole apartment block for us all to stay in for the week.
 Wonderful views of the sea and surrounding area and a short walk to the beach, we were on a roll.

 So, the date was set, the accommodation booked and the venue not booked as not necessary but tide times checked – all that was left was for the clothing and the ceremony.